jnnchi/Autonomous-Robot/README.md

 The code for this project can be found in the [Project 3 Folder](https://github.com/jnnchi/CS200/tree/main/project3).

 ## Project 4: Java UI (November 2021)
+This allowed for the robot to be controlled using a UI built using Java Swing.
+This UI was later removed, as we decided to use a web UI instead.

 The code for this project can be found in the [Project 4 Folder](https://github.com/jnnchi/CS200/tree/main/project4).

 ## Project 5: Web UI 1 - Button Controls and Camera (December 2021)